nehaljwani/team.exiv2.org/book/IMaEA.md

 ...
 ```

 He is working on an embedded TIFF which is located at bytes 12..15289 which is the Tiff IFD.
 While processing that, he encountered a MakerNote which occupies bytes 924..3142 of that IFD.
-As you can see, its four bytes `0211`.
+As you can see, its four bytes _**0211**_.
 You could locate that data with the command:

 ```bash
 $ dd if=~/Stonehenge.jpg bs=1 skip=$((12+924+10+8)) count=4 2>/dev/null ; echo
 0211
 $
 ```

 Using dd to extract metadata is discussed in more detail here: [8.1 Extracting metadata using dd](#8-1).

 Please be aware that there are two ways in which IFDs can occur in the file.
-They can be an embedded TIFF which is complete with the `II*_gneLtsfO` or `MM_*LengOfst` 12-byte header followed the IFD.
+They can be an embedded TIFF which is complete with the **II*\_tsfO** or **MM\_*Ofst** 8-byte header and the offset leads to the IFD.
 Or the IFD can be in the file without the header.
-IFD::visit(visitor) knows that the tags such as GpsTag and ExifTag are IFDs and calls recursively calls IFD::visit(visitor).
-For the embedded TIFF (such as Nikon MakerNote), IFD::visit(visitor) creates a TiffImage and calls TimeImage.accept(visitor) which validates the header and calls IFD::visit(visitor).
+IFD::visit(visitor) knows that the tags such as GpsTag and ExifTag are IFDs and recursively calls recursively calls IFD::visit(visitor).
+For the embedded TIFF (such as Nikon MakerNote), IFD::visit(visitor) creates a TiffImage and calls TiffI.accept(visitor) which validates the header and calls IFD::visit(visitor).

 One other important detail is that although the Tiff Specification expects the IFD to end with a uint32\_t offset == 0, Sony (and other) maker notes do not.
 The IFD begins with a uint32\_t to define length, followed by 12 byte tags.
 There is no trailing null uint32\_t.